x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-1-10-in-exchange-online.md

 1. In the Microsoft 365 admin center, choose **Users** to go to the **Active users** page.

 2. In the **Active users** \> **Filters** search field, type part of the recipient's name, and then press Enter to locate the recipient.
 If the recipient doesn't exist, then you must create a new mailbox or contact for this user.
-(For more information, see [Add users individually or in bulk - Admin Help](https://docs.microsoft.com/microsoft-365/admin/add-users/add-users).)
+(For more information, see [Add users individually or in bulk](https://docs.microsoft.com/microsoft-365/admin/add-users/add-users).)
 If the recipient does exist, make sure the recipient's username matches the email address the sender used.

    ![Screenshot shows a section of the Active users page with a search term, "allie", typed in the search box adjacent to the Filters option, which is set to All users.
 Below, the complete display name and username are shown.](../../media/4b17dfe8-104c-4e8a-9325-3779a7d4bc5f.png)